scottbedard/hexchess/README.md

 pnpm install
 ```

-Next run `node hexchess` to see the following commands available.
+Next run `node hexchess` to see the following commands.

 ```
 Usage: hexchess [options] [command]